 Can I get food and drinks on-site?

 All refreshments and lunch will be provided on the day and are included in the cost of your pass.
-There will be a drinks reception after the final films and sessions of the day in the Blue Room.
+There will be a drinks reception after the final films and sessions of the day.

 How accessible is the event?